ormam/demo-clu-flux/README.md

 ```
 kubectl argo rollouts get rollout realtimeapp
 ```
-change the image to 1.0.0
+change the image to 1.0.0 on the application's deployment